-As a parent, your baby’s “first sign” is greeted with as much excitement as your baby’s “first word”.
-For some parents though, the excitement is short lived as parents wonder what their baby is trying to communicate to them through baby sign language.
+As a parent, for sale your baby’s “first sign” is greeted with as much excitement as your baby’s “first word”.
+For some parents though, thumb the excitement is short lived as parents wonder what their baby is trying to communicate to them through baby sign language.

 There are three steps to interpreting your baby’s signs and these can be broken down as follows:

 - Sign Introduction

 - Sign Generalisation

 When parents introduce baby sign language into their home they generally start with a small number of signs that are a combination of both practical and motivational signs.
 To understand what your baby is trying to communicate, the first step is to recall what are the baby signs you have introduced into your home.
 By a process of elimination, see if you can match your baby’s attempt at signing with one of the baby signs that you are using consistently in your home.
 It is important to remember that the sign language that your baby has created may not 100% resemble the baby signs that you have been using.
 The reasons for this are highlighted in step 2 and 3.

 Your baby’s physical capabilities and motor skills will depend on the age of your baby.
 When children begin to sign sometimes the sign will be created in reverse.
 The reason for this is that each time you sign to your baby, your baby actually sees the sign backwards.
 An example of this was with my neighbour’s child who I taught the baby sign for cat.
 When he finally signed back to me instead of rubbing his right hand in an upward motion on his left hand (toward his body), Luke was rubbing his right hand on the back of his left away from his body.
 If you were to look at me demonstrating the sign in a mirror it would look exactly like the way Luke had recreated it.
 This is something to consider when interpreting your baby’s signs, are they signing it backwards due to their perception of the way the sign was created.